Adidas Barricade 2018 Review

 This can gain you critical milliseconds to return that next shot or to outmaneuver your opponent on the court.

-When writing our Adidas Barricade 2018 Review, we knew we'd have to compare it to last year's 2017 installment.
+When writing my Adidas Barricade 2018 Review, I knew we’d have to compare it to last year’s installment.
 The Barricade 2018 has many of the same basic features as the 2017 version, however, there are a few differences.

-For starters, the upper in the 2017 model was made of a close-knit.
+For starters, the upper in the 2017 model was made of a close-knit material.
 This made it easy for the shoe to contour to the shape of your foot but didn’t do much for breathing.

-The 2018 model does away with the knit and replaces it with a forged mesh that allows better airflow.
-In short, the Barricade 2018 = better breath-ability.
+The 2018 model does away with the knit and replaced it with a forged mesh that allows better airflow.

 The 2018 model made slight improvements to the Geofit and Adiprene technologies, making it quicker to break the shoes in.
 The downside to the 2018 Adidas is a bit of stiffness in the arch, but once it’s broken in it can be very comfortable.